 Chad works as a year round mountain guide with Aspen Alpine Guides, specializing in avalanche education and backcountry skiing.
 In the winter he can be found guiding backountry skiing, heli skiing, cat skiing and teaching avalanche safety courses throughout Colorado or Alaska.
 He also works as a Forecaster and Snow Safety Tech for Chicago Ridge Ski Tours and is an Avalanche Rescue Tech with Flight for Life.
 Outside of Colorado, Chad works as a heli ski guide for Mejestic Heli Ski in Alaska.
-Having completed the Aspirant Exam, Chad is pursing AMGA Ski Mountaineering Certification.
-He is an AIARE Level 1 and 2 avalanche safety instructor.
+He recently received his AMGA Ski Mountaineering Certification and is an AIARE Level 1 and 2 avalanche safety instructor.

-Ron has now been guiding in the Aspen area for over 20 years with over 150 ascents of the Bells and Pyramid Peaks.
-He is a current full member of Mountain Rescue Association, a Single Pitch Instructor for the American Guides Association, a professional member of the American Avalanche Association and a Level I Instructor with the American Institute of Avalanche Research and Education.
-He has also been teaching avalanche courses for 20 years.
-When not guiding for AAG, Ron works as an instructor for the National Outdoor Leadership School.
+Ron has been guiding in the Aspen area for over 25 years with over 150 ascents of the Bells, Capitol and Pyramid Peaks.
+He is a full member of Mountain Rescue Association, a Single Pitch Instructor for the American Guides Association, a professional member of the American Avalanche Association, a Level I Instructor with the AIARE, a Senior Field Instructor for NOLS, and a ski instructor for Aspen Ski Co.
+He has been teaching avalanche courses for 25 years.

 Jordan grew up playing in the mountains right here in Colorado.
 He got his first start climbing mountains at age five when he summited his first fourtneener.
 Since then he has put his time in learning the tricks and trades of the outdoor world.
 In summer, Jordan spends his as much time as possible in the high alpine with either his rock shoes or hiking boots on.
 In winter, it is hard to find a day when his feet aren't crammed into ski boots for some adventure or another.
 In 2009 Jordan became the youngest and the 5th person to ski from the summit of all 54 of Colorado's 14,000 foot peaks.
 Jordan also guides for Ski Arpa, catskiing down in Chile and is a member of Mountain Rescue Aspen.

-John was born and raised in Cooperstown, NY - the home of baseball, The Last of the Mohicans, and the Susquehanna River, where he enjoyed living a Tom Sawyer-like childhood.
-But when John discovered the granite spires of Wyoming's Tetons, Washington's glaciated Cascade peaks, Utah's red rock Desert Towers, and Colorado's high ridge-lined Rockies he moved his family West.
+John was born and raised in Cooperstown, NY where he enjoyed living a Tom Sawyer-like childhood.
+But when John discovered the granite spires of Wyoming's Tetons, Utah's red rock Desert Towers, and Colorado's high ridge-lined Rockies he moved his family West.
 He came to Colorado specifically to pursue a career in guiding and teaching rock climbing and mountaineering.
 John also guides snowshoe hikes and volunteers for Mountain Rescue Aspen.

 Seasonal GuidesJohann Aberger